-Mount Edziza, whose peak reaches 2,787 metres, is a composite volcano consisting of thin basalt flows and a central dome of andesite, dacite and rhyolite with a glaciated crater nearly 2,500 metres in diameter.
-The eruption that built the mountain and its central cone began four million years ago.
-Successive lava flows raised the dome above the encircling plateau and spread lava over an area 65 kilometres by 25 kilometres.
+Mount Edziza itself, (peak elevation 2,787 meters) is a composite volcano consisting of thin basalt flows and a central dome of andesite, dacite and rhyolite with a glaciated crater nearly 2,500 meters in diameter.
+The eruption that built the mountain and its central cone began approxmiately four million years ago.
+Successive lava flows raised the dome above the encircling plateau and spread lava over an area 65 kilometers by 25 kilometers.
 The last basalt flow occurred only 10,000 years ago, at which time it solidified in place and plugged the central vent.

 In the years since Mount Edziza became dormant, numerous small eruptions have taken place around it, creating more than 30 cinder cones.
-Perfectly symmetrical Eve Cone rises 150 metres above the plateau, as do aptly named Coffee and Cocoa craters.
-It is estimated that these cones were formed no more than 1,300 years ago and are basically unaltered by erosion and devoid of vegetation.
+Perfectly symmetrical Eve Cone rises 150 meters above the plateau, as do Coffee and Cocoa craters, aptly named for their deep colours.
+It is estimated that these cones were formed no more than 1,300 years ago and are basically unaltered by erosion.

-There are also five significant lakes within the park.
+There are also five lakes of significant size within the park.
 Mowdade, Mowchilla, Kakiddi and Nuttlude form a chain along the eastern boundary, while Buckley Lake is on the northern border.
-All the lakes except Mowdade drain north into the Klastine River, a tributary of the Stikine.
+All the lakes except Mowdade drain north into the Klastline River, a tributary of the Stikine.